 Properties of a good growing media

 Potting soil is by far the most well-known and commonly used growing media for container-grown plants, but it’s not the only option available.
 There are numerous types of growing media that can be used when growing herbs indoors.
-When deciding upon one to use, look for the following properties:
+When deciding upon one to use, look for your growing media to have following properties:

 - Lightweight to keep the weight of containers down.